dangnguyen-1/esgstocks-dashboard/README.md

-# S&P 500 ESG & Stock Performance Interactive Dashboard
+# S&P 500 ESG & Stock Performance Dashboard

 This interactive dashboard explores the relationship between S&P 500 **ESG (Environmental, Social, and Governance)** scores and stock performance in 2023-2024.